chrisxfire/chrisxfire.github.io/content/notes/_net/fundamentals/serialization/json/serialization-behavior.md

 | Include fields                           | Use the `[JsonInclude]` attribute on the fields      | Alternatively, use `JsonSerializerOptions.IncludeFields` |
 | Ignore read-only fields when serializing | Use `JsonSerializerOptions`'s `IgnoreReadOnlyFields` | N/A                                                      |

-### Marking Properties or Fields Required for JSON Deserialization
+### Marking properties or fields required for JSON deserialization
 > [!IMPORTANT]
 > Availability: C# 11